Skip to main content

 SS-Brigadeführer Erich Naumann

-Einsatzgruppe B consisted of an estimated 650 men
+Einsatzgruppe B consisted of approximately 650 men

 Death